What Is a Good Credit Score?

 How long does it take to get a good credit score?

 Building up your credit takes time.
-Merely making your loan payments on time and in full once won’t significantly bump your credit score.
-However, if you can do so for a longer period of time, such as six months to a year, and keep your credit card balances and other debts low, that shows a pattern of responsible borrowing and repayment.
+You'll need to make your loan payments in full and on time for a while — maybe six months to a year — and keep your credit card balances and other debts low.
+This shows a pattern of responsible borrowing.

-The farther you have to go to attain good credit status, the longer it will take.
-If your credit is currently “Fair,” you can likely get into the good range quickly, but expect to put in more time if moving from a “Poor” credit score.
+The farther you have to go, the longer it will take.
+If your credit is currently “fair,” you can likely get into the good range quickly, but expect to put in more time if moving from a “poor” credit score.

 How do you get an 800 credit score?

-Since 850 is a perfect credit score, 800 is somewhat of a gold standard for individuals looking to be a rock stars.
+Since 850 is a perfect credit score, 800 is somewhat of a gold standard.
 The criteria are fairly straightforward: make all of your loan payments on time and maintain a low credit utilization ratio.

-The Consumer Financial Protection Bureau (CFPB) recommends borrowing no more than 30% of your maximum allowable credit at any time.
+The Consumer Financial Protection Bureau recommends borrowing no more than 30% of your maximum allowable credit at any time.
 But to get excellent credit scores, aim for less.
-FICO explains that the average person with “exceptional” credit has a credit utilization ratio of only 7%.
+FICO says that the average person with “exceptional” credit has a credit utilization ratio of only 7%.

 Erika Photo